When it comes to rescuing a species or sub-species from extinction, prevention is better than cure.

 What lessons can we learn from the sad demise of the Northern white rhino?

 Lessons learned are being put into practice with other Critically Endangered species, making sure they don’t dip below 20 individuals, that habitat is secured, governments, zoos and international actors cooperate, and breeding is intensively managed.

-With continued strict protection of both the remaining rhinos and their habitat, over the next century the populations will hopefully eventually be able to recover to at least 2,000 to 2,500 individuals, as this number is estimated by population biologists as a minimum requirement for long-term survival of a species such as the Sumatran rhino
+With continued strict protection of both the remaining rhinos and their habitat, over the next century, the populations will hopefully be able to recover to at least 2,000 to 2,500 individuals, as this number is estimated by population biologists as a minimum requirement for the long-term survival of a species such as the Sumatran rhino.

 Efforts to save the Northern white rhinos only received buy-in from the right people and organisations when the sub-species was already in a terminal decline.
 Now we’re better prepared – and taking action to make sure other Critically Endangered rhinos don’t suffer the same fate.